The short answer

 Custom training content: Generic simulations vs organization-specific lessons

 AI-generated simulations are useful, but enterprise awareness programs also need training that reflects internal policies, business context, and regional requirements.
 This is where Hoxhunt’s approach goes beyond simulation generation.
-Hoxhunt can help teams turn internal policies, guidelines, web links, and existing training materials into editable awareness lessons, making training more relevant to the organization’s actual operating environment.
+Hoxhunt can help teams turn existing internal materials into editable awareness lessons, making training more relevant to the organization’s actual operating environment.

 That matters when security teams need to respond quickly to new internal guidance, compliance requirements, or emerging risks.
 Instead of waiting on content production, design support, or translation cycles, teams can generate a draft lesson, refine it in an editor, localize it across supported languages, and publish training that feels aligned with the company’s own policies and tone.